Titanic: Construction, launch and fitting-out

+On 3 February 1912, Titanic was pulled into Thompson Graving Dock.
+It was the largest dry dock of the world and had been built with an eye to building ships of the size of the Olympic class.
+Here, Titanic would receive its propellers and final red hull coating.
+However, on 6 March 1912, Titanic was moved out again to allow Olympic in, which had lost a propeller blade.

 Sea trials

-Titanic's sea trials began at 6 am on Tuesday, 2 April 1912, just two days after her fitting out was finished and eight days before she was due to leave Southampton on her maiden voyage.
+Titanic's sea trials began at 6 am on Tuesday, 2 April 1912, just two days after the fitting out was finished and eight days before departure from Southampton on the maiden voyage.
 The trials were delayed for a day due to bad weather, but by Monday morning it was clear and fair.
 Aboard were 78 stokers, greasers and firemen, and 41 members of crew.
 No domestic staff appear to have been aboard.
 Representatives of various companies travelled on Titanic's sea trials: Thomas Andrews and Edward Wilding of Harland and Wolff, and Harold A. Sanderson of IMM.
 Bruce Ismay and Lord Pirrie were too ill to attend.
 Jack Phillips and Harold Bride served as radio operators and performed fine-tuning of the Marconi equipment.
 Francis Carruthers, a surveyor from the Board of Trade, was also present to see that everything worked and that the ship was fit to carry passengers.

-The sea trials consisted of a number of tests of her handling characteristics, carried out first in Belfast Lough and then in the open waters of the Irish Sea.
-Over the course of about 12 hours, Titanic was driven at different speeds, her turning ability was tested and a "crash stop" was performed in which the engines were reversed full ahead to full astern, bringing her to a stop in 850 yards or 3 minutes and 15 seconds.
-The ship covered a distance of about 80 nmi, averaging 18 kn and reaching a maximum speed of just under 21 kn.
+The sea trials consisted of a number of tests of handling characteristics, carried out first in Belfast Lough and then in the open waters of the Irish Sea.
+Over the course of about 12 hours, Titanic was driven at different speeds, turning ability was tested, and a "crash stop" was performed in which the engines were reversed full ahead to full astern, bringing the ship to a stop in 850 yards or 3 minutes and 15 seconds.
+Titanic covered a distance of about 80 nmi, averaging 18 kn and reaching a maximum speed of just under 21 kn.

 On returning to Belfast at about 7 pm, the surveyor signed an "Agreement and Account of Voyages and Crew", valid for 12 months, which declared the ship seaworthy.
 An hour later, Titanic departed Belfast to head to Southampton, a voyage of about 570 nmi.
-After a journey lasting about 28 hours, she arrived about midnight on 4 April and was towed to the port's Berth 44, ready for the arrival of her passengers and the remainder of her crew.
+After a journey lasting about 28 hours, Titanic arrived about midnight on 4 April and was towed to the port's Berth 44, ready for the arrival of passengers and the remainder of the crew.